zcashe/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ ls
 lecture1
 ```
-> Shows us the content of the home directory
+> Using ls without any arguments us the files and folders of our current directory.

 **Directory**
 ```
 [user@sahara ~]$ ls lecture1/
 Hello.class  Hello.java  messages  README
 ```
-> This shows us the content within the directory we put as the argument
+> This shows us the files and folders within the directory we put as the argument.

 **File**
 ```
 [user@sahara ~]$ ls lecture1/Hello.class
 lecture1/Hello.class
 ```
-> When we ls into a file it just shows us the relative path to the file
+> When we ls into a file it just shows us the relative path to the file from the directory where it was called.

 ### Using cat
 ---